2021 Home Recording Guide: Less Is More

 I've had a handful of people ask me how to get into recording at home and what they need to get started.
 It really depends on what type of recording one wants to do.
 I'm a songwriter, vocalist, and voice narration provider.
 This is my home studio workspace in Ethridge, TN.
 It's where I perform and deliver the majority of the vocal/voice work that I do.
 In this post I'll show you my gear, apps, and setup.
-In a future post I'll talk about a typical vocal/voice workflow and how I do some of the basics.

 Let's dive in.